NodejsHouston/sidenote-server/README.md

 ```

 Now all of your server js files are being watched and on change the node server gets restarted automatically.

-## Plugins
-The Hapi plugins that are being used.

-#### Hapi-Named-Routes
-Added names to the routes.
-This allows you to have access to the path in the templates just by using the `path.nameofroute` variable. [https://github.com/poeticninja/hapi-named-routes](https://github.com/poeticninja/hapi-named-routes)